sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.4.md

 == Documentation ==

-at least
- * 2475
- * 2447
- * 2432
- * 2328
+Many doctest patches written during Doc Day 2 were merged.
+In addition many people kept up the good work after Doc Day 2 was over and have been submitting patches to increase coverage.
+We did exceed the target for the release by 0.6% reaching 47%.

 == Symmetric function updates ==

-Mike Hansen, reviewed by Franco Saliola

-Sage 2.10.4 adds support for Macdonald polynomials, LLT polynomials, and Jack polynomials as well as a whole class of user-defined symmetric functions which can characterized by orthogonality and triangularity conditions.
+Mike Hansen, reviewed by Franco Saliola: Sage 2.10.4 adds support for Macdonald polynomials, LLT polynomials, and Jack polynomials as well as a whole class of user-defined symmetric functions which can characterized by orthogonality and triangularity conditions.
 Support for working with ribbon tableaux  was also added as part of these updates.
 In addtition, many doctests were added and subtle bugs fixed.

 == Notebook Updates ==

-Tom Boothby and William Stein, reviewed by eachother and Timothy Clemans.
+Tom Boothby and William Stein, reviewed by each other and Timothy Clemans.

 Fixed a bunch of bugs, new and old: